Jere Beasley: Alabama politics

 In 1970, Beasley won the first round of the Democratic primary for lieutenant governor but he failed to win a majority.
 He won the runoff.

-He was serving as 22nd Lieutenant Governor when Governor George Corley Wallace was shot and severely injured in an assassination attempt in Laurel, Maryland, on May 15, 1972.
+He was serving as 22nd Lieutenant Governor when Governor George Wallace was shot and severely injured in an assassination attempt in Laurel, Maryland, on May 15, 1972.
 Since Wallace was out of state for more than 20 days, recovering in a Maryland hospital, the Alabama Constitution required that the lieutenant governor take over temporarily as acting governor.

 In 1974, Beasley faced a challenge from Charles Woods, who finished first in the primary.
 Beasley, like in 1970, won the runoff.
 He sought the nomination for governor in 1978, placing fifth.

 In 2009, Beasley served as the campaign chair for Alabama gubernatorial candidate Artur Davis.

 Private practice

 In 1978, Jere Beasley ran for governor, but his campaign was unsuccessful.
 He decided to leave politics and return to practicing law.
 After seeking advice from his friend and mentor, the civil rights leader and Federal Judge, Frank M. Johnson, he decided to start his new firm.
 Beasley was clear about his calling and the purpose of the firm.
 His new practice would be a safe harbor for those who need help.
 He would do what many lawyers refused to do at the time – take on powerful corporate interests for consumers and hard-working employees, or “the little man” as others have described.

 Founded on the principle of “helping those who need it most,” the firm was established to provide legal service to individuals and businesses whom no act of their own has wronged.
 That principle still serves as the bedrock for the firm's work.
 The firm, known today as Beasley, Allen, Crow, Methvin, Portis & Miles, P.C., has grown to more than 90 attorneys in Atlanta, Georgia; Mobile, Alabama; and Montgomery, Alabama and more than 200 support staff.
 On Jan.
 7, 2024, Beasley Allen celebrated its 45th anniversary.

 Beasley is noted as a trial lawyer, and his firm has a national reputation for winning major awards for its clients.